I am a writer and editor with more than 15 years of experience in print,

 I chose fiction because it seemed quieter, a vocation I could take with me to the remote edges of

-the world.
+the world literally and in my imagination.
 I didn't worry that it might not pay now or ever.
 Ironically, I've had more success

 with journalism, but I am optimistic you will one day read my novel(s).
 I keep in mind that whatever